Arr0way/arr0way.github.io/_posts/2024-04-06-httpx-cheat-sheet.md

 {% endhighlight %}

+## httpx Project Discovery Tutorial

+After installation the following simple httpx tutorial will get you up and scanning web servers:

+{% highlight bash %}

+cat targets.txt | httpx

+{% endhighlight %}

+For more options and real world httpx examples see the bottom of this document.

-## HTTPX Supported Probes
+## httpx Supported Probes

-The type of data HTTPX can obtain from target web servers:
+The type of data httpx can obtain from target web servers:

 | Probes          | Default check | Probes         | Default check |